Critical thinking is disobedient, not correct

 You may not need to be logical when you start thinking, but you do when you conclude.
 That is the moment to use what you learned from the many books about “critical thinking”.
 It is for this that you gain to read them.
 Critique expressed must be consistent inside and fit outside into the limits of accepted reality and of accepted opinion.
 That is the stage when the proper flow of logic rules and the awareness of fallacies, formal and informal, preserves you from ridicule and defeat.
 If you cannot cope with this, better keep your mouth shut.

 PS: Of course, a flaw weakens my view presented here; it is not fool proof.
 Critical thinking is dangerous anarchy in the head, not for kindergarten.
 I do not write for those proud to affirm ignorance.
 The fool will misunderstand that anything goes.
 The pedant will confuse the Promethean birth of ideas with the growth, the verification and the communication of ideas.
-The convergent thinker will be indignant.
-He prefers disciplined ideas reflecting reality, not shots in the dark.
+The convergent thinkers - and among them, particularly, the closed minds who need stable certainties will be indignant.
+They prefers disciplined ideas reflecting reality, beliefs justified once forever, not shots in the dark.
 Who likes chaos?
-But we need this dark space of wild freedom in the mind to conceive the newness which we later analyse and prove.
+But we need this dark space of wild freedom in the mind to conceive the newness which we later analyse and prove, disprove as false and prove again with the advancement of human knowledge...

 Last but not least; critical thinkers must have ideas.
 Where there is no sign of pregnancy even the midwifery of Socrates will help no birth.